What do we do? » Awards and Grants » Emerging Practitioner - Research - Prof. Sir Don Beaven Award

 1. The nominee is a current registered NZSTA member.

-2. The nominee has completed a substantial research project in New Zealand relevant to speech-language therapy within three years of graduating as a speech-language therapist.
+2. The nominee completed a substantial research project relevant to speech-language therapy in New Zealand within three years of graduating as a speech-language therapist.

 3. The senior supervisor of the post-graduate research project endorses the nomination.